-To prevent the definition of family from being used to limit fair housing, in September 2019, the City will modify the municipal code definitions as follows:
+To prevent the definition of family from being used to limit fair housing, on April 7, 2020, the City adopted an Emergency Shelter Overlay ordinance that amended the municipal code definitions as follows:

-Family is defined as simply "one or more individuals who live together.
-Members of the family do not need to be related by blood, marriage or in any other legal capacity".
+Family is defined as simply one or more individuals who live together.
+Members of the family do not need to be related by blood, marriage or in any other legal capacity.
+A family may be made up of partners, children, parents, aunts, uncles, cousins and grandparents with a continuing legal, genetic and/or emotional relationship.